kei-mag/python-package/README.md

 ## Let's get started!

-**First, you should create a directory in the src directory with the name to be used during import like 'my_packge'.**
+**First, you should rename a directory in the src directory with the name to be used during import like 'my_package'.**

 ### Directory structure
 **src-layout**
 ```
 package_root
 ├── pyproject.toml
+├── requirements.txt
 ├── ...
 └── src/
     └── my_package/